miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Fixed three mirrored keycard backsides and centered the area icons.
 Added native widescreen support and centered tutorial popups for it.
 Corrected some areaportals in Leopold Society and Giovanni Mansion.
-Disabled low poly model LOD in engine.dll and set bump mapping on.
+Disabled low poly model LOD and fixed pause messages in engine.dll.
 Corrected mirrored crate textures and reset clothing using console.

 Sounds: